WebMechanic/symfony-vite-docs/src/guide/assets.md

 ```

-You can also use the `asset()` twig function by specifing your asset file path relative to your root path (for compatibility reason with vite generated `manifest.json` file) specified in your `vite.config.js`.
+You can also use the `asset()` Twig function by specifing your asset file path relative to your root path (for compatibility with the Vite generated `manifest.json` file) specified in your `vite.config.js`.

 ```twig
 <body>